The field of customer service is ever-evolving.

 Most customers are omnichannel shoppers, and businesses realize the support they’re offering on their websites, apps, and social media channels has to be in sync.

-All-in-one customer service automation tools like Zowie ensure omnichannel support by linking live chat, email, Messenger, etc. Agents can access data obtained from any channel to assist customers without asking unnecessary questions.
+All-in-one customer service automation tools like Zowie ensure omnichannel support by linking live chat, email, Messenger, etc. Agents can access customer data obtained from any channel to provide assistance without asking unnecessary questions.

 6. Personalization is changing the face of customer service.